Special Educational Needs & Disability (SEND)

 We have many pupils with Cognition & Learning difficulties; these may include; Learning Difficulties Specific Learning difficulties (SpLD) e.g. Dyslexia Medical needs.

 We offer for all:

-Small class sizes; Assess pupils for access arrangements for external examinations; Planning, assessment, and review through SEND/ pastoral targets or review EHC plan; Engaging resources; Visual timetables; Symbols; Objects of reference; ICT/ switch technology where appropriate; Assess pupils regularly and monitor progress; Qualified, specialist trained staff who can provide advice and guidance for colleagues; Multi agency involvement; Advice and support from outside agencies; Support and advice sought from outside agencies to ensure any barriers to success are fully identified and responded to; a responsive to need curriculum; an emphasis on developing programmes of learning that support independence, preparation for adulthood and work/life skills development.
+Small class sizes; assess pupils for access arrangements for external examinations; planning, assessment, and review through SEND/ pastoral targets or review EHC plan; visual timetables; use of symbols and objects of reference; ICT/ switch technology where appropriate; qualified, specialist trained staff who can provide advice and guidance for colleagues; multi agency involvement; advice and support from outside agencies; support and advice sought from outside agencies to ensure any barriers to success are fully identified and responded to; a responsive to need curriculum; an emphasis on developing programmes of learning that support independence, preparation for adulthood and work/life skills development.

 For those pupils with more acute needs:

-Specific interventions to promote/ develop literacy and numeracy; individual timetables; one to one learning opportunities and personal tutorials to help pupils to stay motivated to achieve; individualised psychology and therapy input to provide them strategies for long term resilience; opportunities for repetition of key learning; advice, support and assessments from outside agencies; specific support re transition if appropriate; Alternative curriculum options, where appropriate to provide a different approach to the curriculum
+Specific interventions to promote and develop literacy and numeracy; individual timetables; one to one learning opportunities and personal tutorials to help pupils to stay motivated to achieve; individualised psychology and therapy input to provide them strategies for long term resilience; opportunities for repetition of key learning; advice, support and assessments from outside agencies; specific support re transition if appropriate; alternative curriculum options, where appropriate to provide a different approach to the curriculum.

 How does Cedars support SEND Pupils with Sensory and/or Physical needs?